krwhlee15/fpga-monte-carlo-roulette/README.md

 ---

-## Workload Profiles
+## Workloads

+The project currently supports three workloads through a shared FPGA execution model:

+**Roulette** maps each random draw to one of 38 outcomes and evaluates either flat betting or martingale.
+This is the most contention-sensitive workload because state updates can require extra memory-bus traffic.

+**Sine integration** estimates the integral of `sin(x)` over a configurable interval.
+This workload uses the same lane/reduction structure but shifts more cost into the arithmetic stages.

+**European option pricing** estimates a Black-Scholes-style call option value using Monte Carlo sampling.
+This is the heaviest workload in the repository and is the main driver for timing and resource-feasibility limits.

-We evaluate two betting strategies as distinct workload profiles, enabling workload characterization analysis:
+Within roulette, we evaluate two betting strategies as workload variants:

 **Flat betting** uses a constant bet size every round.
 The strategy update stage is essentially a no-op, so memory bus contention comes only from bet configuration reads.
 This produces uniform, predictable pipeline behavior.

 **Martingale** doubles the bet after each loss and resets after a win.
 This requires a read-modify-write to strategy state via the memory bus on every round.
 Losing streaks create bursts of heavy bus traffic.
 Pipeline throughput becomes outcome-dependent, creating variable-intensity workload behavior that interacts differently with hardware constraints.

-Comparing these two profiles reveals how workload characteristics affect pipeline utilization, bottleneck locations, and scaling behavior.
+Comparing these workloads and roulette strategies reveals how arithmetic intensity, statefulness, and shared-resource demand affect pipeline utilization, bottleneck locations, and scaling behavior.

 ---

 ## Comparison Methodology

-The FPGA pipeline model and the CPU baselines measure performance in fundamentally different ways.
-The CPU baselines (serial Python and NumPy) measure actual wall-clock execution time on real hardware.
-The FPGA model, on the other hand, produces a predicted throughput: the discrete-event simulation determines how many clock cycles the pipeline would require, and we convert that to time using an assumed clock frequency (e.g., 200 MHz for a mid-range FPGA).
+The FPGA model and the CPU baselines measure performance in fundamentally different ways.
+The CPU baselines measure actual wall-clock execution time on real hardware.
+The FPGA model produces a predicted throughput: the simulator determines how many clock cycles the pipeline would require, applies the effective clock from the timing model, and converts that to modeled time.

 This means the "speedup" metric compares a model prediction against an empirical measurement.
 This approach is standard in FPGA acceleration research (see Related Work), since building and benchmarking real FPGA hardware is outside the scope of this project.
-The credibility of the prediction depends on how realistically the DES models hardware constraints.
+The credibility of the prediction depends on how realistically the simulator models hardware constraints.
 A naive formula like `throughput = clock_freq * n_lanes` would trivially predict linear scaling.
-Our DES captures shared resource contention (memory bus queueing, reducer saturation, LFSR reseeding stalls) that reduce throughput below the theoretical maximum, producing non-trivial scaling curves that depend on both hardware configuration and workload profile.
+Our model captures shared-resource contention, workload-dependent stage costs, timing limits, and infeasible resource footprints, producing non-trivial scaling curves that depend on both hardware configuration and workload.

 The primary findings of this project are about relative scaling behavior: how throughput changes with lane count, where it saturates, and how workload characteristics (flat vs. martingale) interact with hardware bottlenecks.
 The absolute speedup numbers depend on the assumed clock frequency and should be interpreted as order-of-magnitude estimates rather than precise predictions.